ZakCheb/AgreedOnThatData/README.md

 # AgreedOnThatData
 Ethereum Smart Contract that validates a document approved by identified parties.

-My Early works on ETH Dapps, this simulates the proof of existence of any document agreed upon by N<20 identified parties.
+My early works on ETH Dapps, this simulates the proof of existence of any document agreed upon by N<20 identified parties.

-#How does it work
+# How does it work
 First we create an identity to match an ethereum address to one person (struct Person object)

 Then we made a function that is controled by an entity that can identify the parties with (AddPerson), each of those identified parties are now eligible to make contracts(WeMadeAContract) with others, they need to specify the Contract Document Hash (CDH) plus an array containing the parties concerned, notice that the contract is not active until all the parties concerned pushed the same data  (array & CDH)